Many women with natural curls who want to straighten their hair consider texturizing is a better option than relaxing.

-For some reason they have the perception that relaxers are more harmful than texturizers.
+For some reason, they have the perception that hair relaxers are more harmful than texturizers.
 It is true in a sense, but not completely.

-The choice of applying texturizers and relaxers are left to the individual’s hair types and needs.
-The reason for a person opting for texturizer might be different of each and every person.
+The choice of applying hair texturizers and relaxers is left to the individual’s hair types and needs.
+The reason for a person opting for texturizers might be different for each and every person.

 What is texturizer?